Purpose

 - Need pivot views by crew or date range

-| Feature | Jobs (Included) | Contracts ($149/month add-on) |
+| Jobs (included) | |

-| Primary Use Case | Residential, service, simple projects | Commercial construction, complex projects |
+| Primary Use Case | Residential, service, and simpler projects. |

-| Quote Options | Single scope with pricing | Multiple options with separate totals |
+| Quote Options | Single scope with pricing. |

-| Schedule of Values | No | Yes - for progress billing |
+| Schedule of Values | Supported, for progress (AIA-style) billing. |

-| RFIs & Submittals | No | Yes - full documentation tracking |
+| RFIs & Submittals | Full documentation tracking. |

-| Daily Reports | No | Yes - from field crews |
+| Daily Reports | Captured from field crews. |

 When to Use Jobs: